Position: Many generalization measures for deep learning are fragile: Related work

-A parallel line approached generalization through loss-landscape geometry.
+\textbf{Geometry-oriented diagnostics: flatness and sharpness.} A parallel line approached generalization through loss-landscape geometry.
 The “flat minima generalize better” intuition predates deep learning \citep{hochreiter1997flatb} and resurfaced when large-batch training was observed to converge to sharper minima with worse test error \citep{keskar2016on}.
 Because raw sharpness is parameterization-dependent, normalized and magnitude-aware definitions were proposed and shown to correlate more robustly with test error \citep{dinh2017sharpb,tsuzuku2020normalized,kim2022scale,jang2022reparametrization}.
-These ideas also shaped algorithms: SAM explicitly optimizes a local worst-case neighborhood and typically improves accuracy; adaptive variants and ablations probe when and why it helps \citep{foret2020sharpnessb,kwon2021asam,zela2022towards}.
-Independent probes—weight averaging, landscape visualizations, and training-dynamics analyses—add evidence that broader valleys often accompany better generalization \citep{izmailov2018averagingb,li2017visualizing,cohen2021the}.
+These ideas also shaped algorithms: SAM explicitly optimizes a local worst-case neighborhood and typically improves accuracy; adaptive variants probe when and why it helps \citep{foret2020sharpnessb,kwon2021asam,zela2022towards}.
+Independent probes—weight averaging, landscape visualizations, and training-dynamics analyses—add evidence that broader valleys often accompany better generalization \citep{izmailov2018averagingb,li2017visualizing,cohen2021gradient}.
 Stochastic optimization theory offers a mechanism: noise scale and heavy-tailed gradient noise can bias learning toward flatter regions \citep{smith2017donb,jastrzbski2017three,simsekli2019tail,mccandlish2018an}.